-To assess the performance of SV calling with nanopore sequencing, the human genome GM24385 was sequenced on the PromethION device (Table 1).
-Structural variants were called and evaluated against the Genome In A Bottle (GIAB) v0.6 high confidence truth set.
+To assess the performance of SV calling with nanopore sequencing, human (HG002) cell lines were sequenced with guppy v6.3.2 in SUP at 400 bps using Ligation Sequencing Kit V14 (Table 1).
+Structural variants were called and evaluated against the Genome In A Bottle consortium’s HG002 SV truthset.

 Nanopore technology is highly scalable.
 Large plant and animal genome SV surveys can be performed to high depth of coverage on the powerful PromethION device, or SVs in smaller genomes can be thoroughly assessed on the portable Flongle and MinION, whilst the GridION offers the flexibility to scale up or down to match your experimental goals.
-Targeted sequencing can also be used to enrich for SVs of interest, including PCR-free targeting of large SVs in any region of the genome using Cas9 targeted sequencing.
+Targeted sequencing can also be used to enrich for SVs of interest, including PCR-free targeting of large SVs in any region of the genome using adaptive sampling — a unique on-device enrichment methodology — or Cas9 targeted sequencing.
 With simple library preparation, in as little as ten minutes, and real-time sequencing and analysis, including a dedicated SV analysis pipeline, nanopore sequencing is a powerful tool for the study of SVs.

 How can I best call structural variation with Oxford Nanopore?

-A whole human genome SV survey can be achieved by sequencing on a single PromethION Flow Cell, producing ~30x depth of coverage.
-We recommend preparing your library using the Ligation Sequencing Kit, for high throughput and long reads without PCR.
-Our SV pipeline will then take you from raw data to SV calling and visualisation; view our step-by-step tutorial for instructions, or use our fully-automated EPI2ME SV calling workflow to avoid the command line.
+A whole human genome survey can be achieved by sequencing on a single PromethION Flow Cell.
+We recommend preparing your library using the Ligation Sequencing Kit - to generate high outputs of long reads - and sequencing to 30x depth of coverage.
+For analysis, our SV pipeline will take you from raw data to SV calling and visualisation; view our step-by-step tutorial for instructions, or use our fully-automated EPI2ME SV calling workflow which does not require use of the command line.